TEAS 7 vs TEAS 6: What Changed & How to Adjust Your Study Plan

 Biggest Change: New Question Types

 - Multi-select (Select All That Apply): Instead of choosing one answer, you must select every correct option from a list.
 Partial credit may or may not be given depending on the question.
 These are significantly harder because you must evaluate each option independently.
+Learn how to conquer this format with our dedicated guide on TEAS 7 SATA questions.

-- Drag-and-drop / Ordering: You arrange items in the correct sequence — common in Science (steps of mitosis, scientific method) and English (sentence ordering).
+- Drag-and-drop / Ordering: You arrange items in the correct sequence โ common in Science (steps of mitosis, scientific method) and English (sentence ordering).
 Practice identifying logical sequences in your study materials.

 - Hot spot: You click on a specific area of an image or diagram to answer the question.
 Common in Science (identify the anatomy structure) and Reading (point to the relevant data on a graph).

 - Fill-in-the-blank (constructed response): You type a numerical answer rather than selecting from choices.
 Primarily appears in Math.
-No answer choices means no process of elimination — you must calculate correctly.
+No answer choices means no process of elimination โ you must calculate correctly.

 Section-by-Section Changes